 All applicants to this program must apply through the Electronic Residency Application Service (ERAS).
 All prospective applicants match for a residency position at Mayo Clinic through the National Resident Matching Program (NRMP).
 No appointments are made outside the NRMP.

 The program is accredited by the Residency Review Committee (RRC) for Diagnostic Radiology of the Accreditation Council for Graduate Medical Education (ACGME).
 This residency also has been designated by the RRC as qualified to offer Early Specialization in Interventional Radiology (ESIR) training.

 You are required to pass your diagnostic radiology core exam in your third year of training.
 As a residency graduate, you are then eligible to take the diagnostic radiology certifying exam offered by the American Board of Radiology approximately 15 months after completion of your training.

 Mayo Clinic's Department of Radiology in Arizona has extensive experience in radiology education, previously training nine radiology fellows a year in the Advanced Radiology Fellowship, which began in 2000.
 Development of the Diagnostic Radiology Residency, which began in 2014, was an initiative to allow for a more integrated training experience.

-Going forward, the number of fellowship spots has been reduced to align with the four resident positions offered each year.
 Residents at Mayo Clinic's campus in Arizona are not required to do fellowship training in the department, but the opportunity to integrate the residency and fellowship training years is available to those who are interested.